-Issues with Rublon Authentication Proxy may have many sources, but mostly come down to one of several cases.
+Issues with the Rublon Authentication Proxy may have many sources, but mostly come down to one of several cases.

 Test Rublon Authentication Proxy Connection

 First of all, try to locate the source of your issue.
-A simple ping & debug tool like NTRadPing allows you to test any RADIUS server, including Rublon Authentication Proxy.
+A simple ping & debug tool like NTRadPing allows you to test any RADIUS server, including the Rublon Authentication Proxy.
 Use NTRadPing to send a request to your proxy server.
 If you get a successful response, then the Rublon Authentication Proxy configuration works correctly, which means that your issue probably stems from your service’s (e.g., VPN’s) configuration.

 Some services offer their own debug tools.
 For example, pfSense allows you to test your Authentication Server (Rublon Authentication Proxy) connection.

 If your NTRadPing test did not succeed, review your Rublon Authentication Proxy configuration file located in rublonauthproxy/config.

 Ensure your file uses a proper JSON convention.
 All property names must be uppercase.
 Double-check that your file contains no spelling mistakes.

 Ensure the application tokens set in your configuration file are correct.

 Copy values of RUBLON_TOKEN and RUBLON_SECRET from your Authentication Proxy application in the Rublon Admin Console and paste these values into your Rublon Authentication Proxy configuration file.

 Note: You must copy the Authentication Proxy application tokens, not the organization tokens.